Classical Greece: Rise of Macedon

+Alexander the Great

 Thereafter, Alexander continued his father's plans to conquer all of Greece.
 He did this by both military might and persuasion.
 After his victory over Thebes, Alexander traveled to Athens to meet the public directly.
-Despite Demosthenes' speeches against the Macedonian threat on behalf of the war party of Athens, the public in Athens was still very much divided between the "peace party" and Demosthenes' "war party."
+Despite Demosthenes' speeches against the Macedonian threat on behalf of the war party of Athens, the public in Athens was still very much divided between the "peace party" and Demosthenes' "war party".
 However, the arrival of Alexander charmed the Athenian public.
 The peace party was strengthened and then a peace between Athens and Macedonia was agreed.
 This allowed Alexander to move on his and the Greeks' long-held dream of conquest in the east, with a unified and secure Greek state at his back.

 In 334 BC, Alexander with about 30,000 infantry soldiers and 5,000 cavalry crossed the Hellespont into Asia.
 He never returned.
-Alexander managed to briefly extend Macedonian power not only over the central Greek city-states, but also to the Persian empire, including Egypt and lands as far east as the fringes of India.
+As king of Macedon and hegemon of the Hellenic league he conquered the Achaemenid empire after three major battles (Granicus, Issus, and Gaugamela), and then he defeated the Indian kingdom of Porus at the battle of Hydaspes.
+Thus, Alexander managed to briefly extend Macedonian power not only over the central Greek city-states, but also to the Persian empire, including Egypt and lands as far east as the fringes of India.
 He managed to spread Greek culture throughout the known world.
 Alexander the Great died in 323 BC in Babylon during his Asian campaign of conquest.

 The Classical period conventionally ends at the death of Alexander the Great in 323 BC and the fragmentation of his empire, divided among the Diadochi, which, in the minds of most scholars, marks the beginning of the Hellenistic period.

-Legacy of Classical Greece
+Legacy of classical Greece

 The legacy of Greece was strongly felt by post-Renaissance European elite, who saw themselves as the spiritual heirs of Greece.
 Will Durant wrote in 1939 that "excepting machinery, there is hardly anything secular in our culture that does not come from Greece," and conversely "there is nothing in Greek civilization that doesn't illuminate our own".